IronLanguages/dlr/README.md

 History
 -------
-The original DLR site is at http://dlr.codeplex.com.
-The DLR was part of a much larger repository containing IronPython and IronRuby as well; you can find it at https://github.com/IronLangauges/main/.
+The original DLR site is at [CodePlex](http://dlr.codeplex.com).
+The DLR was part of a much larger repository containing IronPython and IronRuby as well; you can find it at the [main](https://github.com/IronLanguages/main) repository.
 This is a smaller repository containing just the DLR, which makes it easier to package and should make it easier to do more regular releases.

 Build
 -----
-You will need to have Visual Studio 2017 installed on your machine.
+You will need to have Visual Studio 2019 16.3.0 or later installed on your machine.

 On Windows machines, start a Visual Studio command prompt and type: